Impact

 Risk and Exploitability

 The CVSS base score of 5.5 indicates moderate severity, while an EPSS score below 1% signals a low chance of exploitation in the wild.
-The attack vector is local, requiring an attacker to plug a compromised or intentionally malformed CAN USB device into the system; it is not remotely reachable and is not listed in CISA’s KEV catalog.
+The likely attack vector is local, inferred from the fact that an attacker would need to plug a compromised or intentionally malformed CAN USB device into the system; it is not remotely reachable and is not listed in CISA’s KEV catalog.

 OpenCVE Enrichment